Mizuho Hasegawa

 Mizuho Hasegawa (born 14 October 2010) is a Japanese skateboarder.
-She is a 2024 World Skateboarding Championship silver medalist.
+She is a two-time World Skateboarding Championship silver medalist.

 Career

 During the first leg of the 2024 Olympic Qualifier Series in Shanghai, Hasegawa was ranked first in the semifinals of the Olympic Qualifier Series with a score of 84.04.
 During the finals, she finished in fifth place with a score of 86.20.
 Following the Olympic Qualifier Series she was ranked sixth in the world street skateboarding rankings, however, Japan already met its quota of three skaters, and as a result she didn't qualify for the 2024 Summer Olympics.

 In September 2024, she competed at the World Skateboarding Championship.
 During the open qualifier round of the vert competition, she had the second-highest score of 80.93 points.
 During the finals she won a silver medal with a score of 217.77.
 Weeks later, she then competed in the park competition.
 During the open qualifier round, she finished in eighth place with a score of 61.00.
 During the quarterfinals she finished in sixth place with a score of 80.77 and advanced to the finals.
 During the finals she finished in fifth place with a score of 86.45.

+In June 2026, she competed at the World Skateboarding Tour (WST) World Cup Rome and won a gold medal with a score of 96.33, setting a record for the highest women's park score in WST history.

+During the inaugural X Games League (XGL) summer season she won two gold medals, five silver medals and a bronze medal in nine events.
+Her eight X Games medals were the most by any athlete in a calendar year.
+She finished the season with 680 points and was subsequently named XGL MVP.

+In September 2026, she competed at the 2026 Asian Games and won a gold medal in the park event with a score of 94.03.